USS Ted Stevens

-USS Ted Stevens (DDG-128) will be an (Flight III) Aegis guided missile destroyer of the United States Navy, the third of the Flight III variant.
-She will be named in honor of Ted Stevens, who served as a U.S. Senator for Alaska for over 40 years and was a staunch supporter of both the Navy and the Marine Corps.
+USS Ted Stevens (DDG-128) is an (Flight III) Aegis guided missile destroyer of the United States Navy, the third of the Flight III variant.
+She is named in honor of Ted Stevens, who served as a U.S. Senator for Alaska for over 40 years and was a staunch supporter of both the Navy and the Marine Corps.

 Construction

 The keel of Ted Stevens was laid in a ceremony at the Ingalls shipyards on 9 March 2022.
 She was launched on 15 August 2023 and christened four days later on the 19th.